 - User-Defined Exceptions.

-User-Defined Exceptions are those exceptions that are defined by the user to handle one or more particular errors.
+User-Defined Exceptions are those exceptions that the user defines to handle one or more particular errors.

 An overloaded procedure is an important feature in PL/SQL.
-It enables the developer to re-use the existing procedure that carries exact name by slightly varying the parameter structure which could be the data type or parameter number.
-This is similar to the overloaded methods/functions in fundamental programming framework.
+It enables the developer to re-use the existing procedure that carries the exact name by slightly varying the parameter structure, which could be the data type or parameter number.
+This is similar to the overloaded methods/functions in the fundamental programming framework.
 It also promotes uniformity and versatility of PL/SQL blocks by providing a specific name procedure.

-An overloaded procedure is just like a mechanism that allows the developer to reuse the same procedure name as mentioned above for different subprograms.
-This should give a fair understanding to show the importance of overloaded procedure.
-For more details, documentation or quick start guide of Oracle can be visited where necessary examples and codes will be provided with illustration.
+An overloaded procedure is like a mechanism that allows the developer to reuse the same procedure name mentioned above for different subprograms.
+This should give a fair understanding to show the importance of an overloaded procedure.
+For more details, documentation or a quick start guide of Oracle can be visited where necessary examples and codes will be provided with an illustration.

 This has been a guide to the list of PLSQL Interview Questions and Answers so that the candidate can crackdown on these PLSQL Interview Questions easily.
 Here in this post, we have studied top Interview Questions which are often asked in interviews.
 You may also look at the following articles to learn more –